binduvasini/DFS/README.md

 * Retrieve chunk [File name, Chunk Number]

 The storage nodes send a heartbeat to the controller periodically.
 The heartbeat includes chunk metadata to keep the Controller up to date, while also letting it know that the node is still alive.
 It also includes the amount of free space available at the node so that the Controller has an idea of resource availability.

-#### Client
-The client’s main functions include:

-* Breaking files into chunks, asking the Controller where to store them, and then sending them to the appropriate storage node(s).
-* Retrieving files in parallel.
-* Print out a list of files (retrieved from the Controller), and the total available disk space in the cluster (in GB).